openweathermap/deker/docs/deker/collection_schema.rst

    :scale: 30%

-Here you can see, that all 4 tile files will be affected, but only the highlighted pieces of them will be actually read.
-All different files reads will be done in parallel.
-Deker will then combine each read piece into subset with requested shape and return it to you.
-If you use these bounds to write data, Deker will auttomatically split the slice you have provided into pieces and write them in parallel to corresponding files.
+Here you can see, that all 4 tile files will be affected, but only the highlighted pieces of them will be actually read or written.
+All different files reads or writes could be done in parallel.
+In case you are retrieving data, Deker will transparently combine each read piece into subset with requested shape and return it to you.
+If you use these bounds to write data, Deker will automatically split the slice you have provided into pieces and write them in parallel to corresponding files.

 Dimensions Order